Call of Juarez (video game): Plot

 In a cell in Juarez, Billy meets Juan 'Juarez' Mendoza, for whom the hired guns work.
 He reveals he is Billy's father, explaining that about seventeen years prior, the pregnant Marisa stole the medallion and left him for Thomas.
 As the medallion is the key to locating the gold, Mendoza has been searching for it ever since.
 Billy says he lost the medallion in the river, but Mendoza doesn't believe him and sends him out into the desert, threatening to kill Molly if Billy fails to find the gold within an hour.
 Using his memory of the shape of the medallion and a story Marisa told him as a child, Billy locates the gold, but Mendoza follows and attempts to kill him.
 Billy flees and is rescued by Ray, who tells him to get to safety as he saves Molly.
-Ray then reveals his own backstory.
+Ray then reveals his backstory.
 He and Thomas both fell in love with Marisa shortly after meeting her, even though she was Mendoza's woman.
 She chose Thomas over Ray, fleeing to the caverns in which the gold was hidden, but Ray tracked them down.
 Their younger brother, William, a priest, attempted to intervene, but Ray killed him in a panic over the assumption that he was reaching for a gun, but it was a Bible.
 On that day, he renounced violence and embraced God.
 Accepting that the gold is cursed, he, Marisa, and Thomas left it behind and sealed the cavern.

 Ray storms the alcazar and fights his way to Molly, but Mendoza traps them inside and sets fire to the cell.
 Billy returns, puts out the fire, and shoots Mendoza.
 However, as Ray leaves the cell, Mendoza appears and fatally shoots him, revealing he had been wearing armor.
 He taunts Billy by saying that all of the men he sent to Hope raped Marisa, and when Billy is dead, Mendoza will do the same to Molly.
-Mendoza attempts to shoot Billy, but realizes he was out of ammo.
+Mendoza attempts to shoot Billy but realizes he is out of ammo.
 The two then fight with their fists, with Billy winning.
 As Ray lies dying, he prays that his actions will not lead to the deaths of Billy and Molly, and he recovers his strength just as Mendoza is about to stab Billy in the back.
 As his last act, Ray kills Mendoza before thanking God for the opportunity to redeem himself, reciting the words "though I walk through the valley of the shadow of death, I will fear no evil".

 In the end, Billy and Molly bury Ray in a nearby cemetery.
 There, Billy is determined to take Calm Water's advice: to stop running from his destiny and his true self.